 What Is “Los Cabos?”

-It is understandably confusing to hear names like “Los Cabos,” “Cabo San Lucas” and “San Jose del Cabo” thrown around.
+It can be confusing to hear names like “Los Cabos,” “Cabo San Lucas” and “San Jose del Cabo” thrown around.
 They all sound fairly similar, and if you’ve never visited before, you may not know the difference!

-A Quick Overview of San Jose del Cabo vs Cabo San Lucas
+A Quick Overview: Comparing San Jose del Cabo vs. Cabo San Lucas

 This table will lay out the basic differences between San Jose del Cabo and Cabo San Lucas.
-And below, I’ll dive in even further on the “why” of each item.
+And below, I’ll dive in even further into each item.

 ---|---|---|